The Stats Zone

 The first ever FIFA World Cup was won by Uruguay, who got the better of fellow South American nation Argentina by four goals to two.
 They repeated the feat 20 years later over South American opposition once again, this time beating Brazil in the decisive match of a final group stage.
 Had that game finished in a draw, Brazil would've finished top of the group and won the World Cup.

-For over 20 years, Brazil have been the most successful country in World Cup history, winning the trophy five times prior to 2026, but you have to go back to 2002 for the last time they became World Cup champions.
+Brazil are the most successful country in World Cup history, winning the trophy five times, but you have to go back to 2002 for the last time they became World Cup champions.
 That was Brazil's seventh FWC final appearance, with only two of those (1950 and 1998) ending in defeat.

 Football Latest